Dipeshpal/Jarvis_AI/JarvisAI/JarvisAI/README.md

 **API Documentations:** https://jarvis-ai-api.herokuapp.com/api_docs/

+**🆕 [BETA] Rapid API Usages (Do everything with API no need to run heavy task on your system):** https://rapidapi.com/dipeshpal17/api/jarvisai-api

 ## 2. Prerequisite-
  * To use it only Python (> 3.6) is required.
 * To contribute in project: Python is the only prerequisite for basic scripting, Machine Learning and Deep Learning knowledge will help this model to do task like AI-ML.
 Read How to contribute section of this page.